 21.10.1 Services may enter into finance leasing agreements to fund capital expenditure.
-However, a full options appraisal and comparison of other
+However, a full options appraisal and comparison of other funding sources must be made and the Strategic Director of Corporate

-- funding sources must be made and the Chief Finance Officer (Section 151) must be certain that leasing provides the best value for money method of funding the scheme. - 21.10.2 Under the Prudential Code, finance leasing agreements are counted against the overall borrowing levels when considering the prudence and affordability of the Authority's borrowing. - 21.10.3 Details of the Council's lease liabilities are detailed in the Statement of Accounts.
+- Resources (Section 151 Officer) must be certain that leasing provides the best value for money method of funding the scheme. - 21.10.2 Under the Prudential Code, finance leasing agreements are counted against the overall borrowing levels when considering the prudence and affordability of the Council's borrowing. - 21.10.3 Details of the Council's material lease liabilities are detailed in the annual Statement of Accounts.